The National Institute for Health Research (NIHR) is funded by the Department of Health to improve health and social care through research.

 NIHR offer a wide range of funding programmes to meet their vision of improving the health and wealth of the nation through research.

 Research funding is provided through programmes that target different aspects of health care, including service delivery, public health interventions and translation of ideas that can be used in the NHS.
-The programmes are outlined here.
+Current funding opportunities are listed here.

 NIHR also provide funding for training and career development.
 Opportunities are provided for all career stages, for clinical and non-clinical professionals.
-An overview of the training programmes available is provided here.
+An overview of the training programmes and other areas in the NIHR is available here.

 The Research Design Service – South West (RDS) is part of the extensive National Institute for Health Research (NIHR) infrastructure supporting research and researchers around the country.
 It is one of ten RDS services in England with eight offices based in NHS trusts or universities across the South West.